-The oscilloscope automatically takes and displays waveform measurements.
-This section describes how to set up the oscilloscope to let it do the work of taking measurements for you.
+The instrument automatically takes and displays waveform measurements.
+This section describes how to set up the instrument to let it do the work of taking measurements for you.

-Because automatic measurements use the waveform record points, and in Fast Acquisitions mode measurements use a two dimensional array of points, automatic measurements are usually more accurate than cursor and graticule measurements.
-And the oscilloscope does the work, continuously taking, updating, and displaying these measurements.
+Because automatic measurements use the waveform record points, and Fast Acquisitions mode (CSA7000 Series & TDS7000 Series) and Waveform Database mode measurements use a multidimensional array of points, automatic measurements are usually more accurate than cursor and graticule measurements.
+And the instrument does the work, continuously taking, updating, and displaying these measurements.